qwd/dev-site/docs/_en/resource/warning-info.md

 QWeather supports weather warning services([API](/en/docs/api/warning/), [iOS SDK](/en/docs/ios-sdk/warning/ios-weather-warning/), [Android SDK](/en/docs/android-sdk/warning/android-weather-warning/)) for many countries or regions around the world.
 You can find more descriptions of these warnings here, such as the list of supported countries and regions, warning levels and warning types.

-> All warning level, type, urgency and other fields are possible to change, including add/modify/delete.
+> **Warning:** All warning level, type, urgency and other fields are possible to change, including add/modify/delete.
 We may not be able to give advance notice of these changes, **so you have to make your code more compatible to avoid errors when they happen.**
 >
 > We recommend not trying to enumerate these values or mappings, but to output them directly to the screen.
-{: .bqwarning}
+{: .bqdanger}

-> Weather warning do not always work with multilingual setting.
-When a warning message does not response to your multilingual setting, we will return the message in either English or the local language, or even part of the content in English and part in the local language.

-## Supported Regions
+## Supported regions

 Weather warnings are not available for all cities, we will continue to expand these data, currently QWeather supports the following countries or regions.

-> Weather warning are based on official data from government departments in each country.
+> **Note:** Weather warning are based on official data from government departments in each country.
 When official data is not released properly, we may temporarily take offline the country where the failure occurred.
+{:.bqwarning}

-> You can use the `range` parameter to get a list of all warning cities for that country or regions via [Warning City List API](/en/docs/api/warning/weather-warning-city-list/).
+> **Hint:** You can use the `range` parameter to get a list of all warning cities for that country or regions via [Warning City List API](/en/docs/api/warning/weather-warning-city-list/).

 <table>
   <thead>